-"My focus is to get a side which gets us back into the Champions League and that's the objective," he told Sky Sports.
+"That's not a question for me because my job is to get on and do the job," he told Sky Sports.
+"My focus is to get a side which gets us back into the Champions League and that's the objective.

-"As I say, I think there are ones who have quietly... somebody might have had a quiet word in their ear, they've all been keen to come because here it'll be a short thing, not a long thing, and they're all very keen to join such a great club."
+"As I say, I think there are ones who have quietly... somebody might have had a word in their ear, they've all been keen to come here because [the European hiatus] will be a short thing, not a long thing, and they're all very keen to join such a great club."

-With the club currently seventh in the table it looks as though it will not qualify for the Champions League next season, but Moyes is confident that he can rebuild his squad and make a comeback in 2015-16.
+With the club currently seventh in the Premier League table it looks unlikely they will qualify for the Champions League next season, but Moyes is confident that he can rebuild his squad and make a comeback in 2015-16.

 "We've not got Champions League football, that's the way it looks," he added.
 "I believe that it's not far away, hopefully it'll be one year where we go to rebuild.